holdenmatt/llm-message-utils/README.md

 const system = "You are a helpful assistant";
 const user = "How do I say cheese in French?";
 const messages = buildMessages({ system, user });

+console.log(messages) =>
+[
+    { role: "system", content: system },
+    { role: "user", content: user },
+]
 ```

-## trimWhitespace
+## trim

-You can indent prompts in your code, for better readability.
+Allows you to indent prompts in your code for readability, while automatically trimming whitespace.

-Just add the `trimWhitespace` tagged template literal, and it will remove:
+Just add the `trim` tagged template literal, and it will remove:

 - any leading or trailing whitespace from each line
 - any empty leading or trailing lines